sdarmon/tree/README.md

 First it will print some statistics on the trees and the numbers of quadruplets and most of all, it will create 3 text files :

 * `output.txt` : Each line of this file is following this format (the words are separated with one tab): `tree type1 type2 ... typeN quadra1 quadra2 ... quadraN` where `tree` is the name of the analysed tree, `type1`, `type2`, ...., `typeN` are the type of the `N` quadruplets found in that tree and `quadra1`, `quadra2`, ..., `quadraN` are the actual subtree of each quadruplet.
-* `outputErr.txt` : it contains the names of non-valid trees.
+* `outputErr.txt` : it contains over each line the name of an invalid tree and the number of special sequences inside itself.
 * `outputEmp.txt` : it contains the names of trees which don't have any sequences of the quadruplet.